Motoring Through the 20th Century

 MTA40

-100 pages ~ 330+ illustrations
+104 pages ~ 340+ illustrations

 The war years saw all the world’s major manufacturers switch to making vast numbers of military vehicles and other armaments, although many of the factories were also severely damaged in aerial bombing raids.
 Once the war was over, many countries were quick to return to passenger car production as a way to revitalise economies.
 For the first time, exports were seen as a new major sales opportunity and British companies, in particular, began to send large numbers of cars to Australia, New Zealand, the US and other countries.
 The new cars produced at the end of the 1940s were also much more streamlined than those of the pre-war era and with better performance and more motorists beginning to get more money in their pocket, more people were keen to travel further.
 All the decade's major motoring events are featured in this revealing publication which shows every aspect of motoring life both during the war and the years immediately afterwards.
-View sample page

-Motoring through the 20th Century: 1950s
+Motoring Through the 20th Century: 1950s

 MTA50